-This coconut ice cream has two interesting ingredients with an intense and nutty flavor: toasted coconut flakes and honey brown butter.
+This coconut ice cream has two interesting ingredients with an intense and nutty flavor: toasted coconut flakes and salted honey brown butter.
 Brown butter takes this ice cream to another level of awesomeness.
 If you haven’t tried brown butter ice cream, you must do so asap because you are missing the most amazing ice cream flavor.

 What is Brown Butter?

 Brown butter is a more complex, deeply toasted version of whole butter.
 Black & Bolyard takes grass-fed, non-GMO butter from American farms, and carefully browns the milk solids in the butterfat before infusing them with wonderful flavors.
-Honey Brown Butter is deep-toasted, with an intensely flavorful infusion of honey to craft a stunningly exotic experience.
+Salted Honey Brown Butter is deep-toasted, with an intensely flavorful infusion of honey to craft a stunningly exotic experience.